Skip to main content

 Please refer to the PromQL-powered Streaming Aggregations to understand the workflow of where and how to define the Streaming Aggregation Pipelines.

 This feature enables the folding of all metrics that would otherwise explode in cardinality and allows for the emission of meaningful aggregations and views.
-It is also available for Levitate Metrics, not just limited to Events.
+It is also available for Last9 Metrics, not just limited to Events.

 Events to Gauge Metrics